codechavez/angular-inline-editor/README.md

-# angular-inline-editor | Simple and easy to use.
+# angular-inline-editors | Simple and easy to use.
-angular-inline-editor is a small Angular library that allows the experience to use editable elements (click-to-edit) without the pain and/or hassle.
+angular-inline-editors is a small Angular library that allows the experience to use editable elements (click-to-edit) without the pain and/or hassle.

 * Follow me @ http://codechavez.com
 * DEMO @ http://angularinlineeditorsdemo.azurewebsites.net